willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 What is a "scene"?

-  The game world is built out of a node tree, but it wouldn't be reasonable to build the entire tree in one
+  Users build a node tree to form the game world, but it wouldn't be reasonable to build the entire tree in one
   `hardcoded <https://stackoverflow.com/questions/1895789/what-does-hard-coded-mean>`__,
   `monolithic <https://www.quora.com/What-is-the-difference-modular-vs-monolithic-programming-for-applications>`__ node hierarchy.

-  Instead, we use tree feature #2 and subdivide our SceneTree's entire node tree into subtrees.
+  Instead, we use tree feature #2 and subdivide our SceneTree's node tree into subtrees.
 This lets us examine each subtree in isolation to develop it, test it, and track its dependencies.
   We call these subtrees "scenes" and save them to files:
   ``.tscn`` and ``.scn`` for text and binary, respectively.